Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 For The Beatles

 The last time the four Beatles were together in a recording studio was on August 20, 1969.
-A month later, on September 20, John Lennon announced to the other Beatles that he was leaving the band.
+A month later, on September 20, John Lennon informed the others that he was leaving the band.

-But, on this day (and the day after), Paul McCartney, George Harrison and Ringo Starr were back at Abbey Road to work on the still unreleased “Get Back” album and record George’s song “I Me Mine“.
-John Lennon was on holiday in Denmark at the time.
+Yet on this day — and the following one — Paul, George Harrison and Ringo Starr returned to Abbey Road Studios to resume work on this soundtrack album and to record George’s song, “I Me Mine.”
+John was absent, vacationing in Denmark with Yoko Ono.

-On January 8, 1969, during the “Get Back” sessions at Twickenham, George was filmed playing “I Me Mine” on acoustic guitar to Ringo.
-After that, the song had not been worked on at all during the later sessions at Apple Studios.
-As director Michael Lindsay-Hogg had decided to include George playing “I Me Mine” in the upcoming documentary about those sessions, it was decided that the song had to appear on the accompanying album and needed to be properly recorded.
+On January 8, 1969, during the “Get Back” sessions at Twickenham Film Studios, George was filmed playing “I Me Mine” on acoustic guitar for Ringo.
+The song was not revisited during the later sessions at Apple Studios.
+However, when director Michael Lindsay-Hogg decided to include the footage of George performing “I Me Mine” in the upcoming documentary, it was agreed that the song should be featured on the accompanying album — and therefore needed to be properly recorded.

-During this session which lasted from 2:30 pm to 12:15 am, the three Beatles recorded sixteen takes of the basic track of “I Me Mine“, with George on acoustic guitar (track 4) and guide vocal (track 7), Paul on bass (track 3) and Ringo on drums (tracks 1 and 2).
+During this session, which lasted from 2:30 pm to 12:15 am, George, Paul and Ringo Starr recorded sixteen takes of the basic track of “I Me Mine.”
+George played acoustic guitar (track 4) and sang a guide vocal (track 7), Paul was on bass (track 3), and Ringo handled drums (tracks 1 and 2).

 George: You all will have read that Dave Dee is no longer with us.
 But Mickey and Tich and I would just like to carry on the good work that’s always gone down in number two.